metafacture/metafacture-playground/contributing.md

 #### Done

-The creator of the pull request merges the pull request after checking the [Definiton of Done](#definition-of-done).
+The creator of the pull request merges the pull request after checking the [Definition of Done](#definition-of-done).
 After the merge, the issue and the linked pull request are closed and moved to the *Done* column automatically (due to the [closing keywords](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) used in the pull request description).
 We delete feature branches after merging.

 ### Definition of Ready

 The *Definition of Ready* describes a list of criteria which issues have to meet to move from column 'Backlog' to 'Ready':

 - The person who will implement the issue is assigned and has every information to work on this issue.
 Only the assignee can move the issue to Ready.
+- The person who will do functional review is mentioned in the issue (e.g. add a comment like "could be reviewed by ...")
-- The person who will review the issue is mentioned (e.g. add a comment like "could be reviewed by ...")
+- The person who will do code review is mentioned in the issue (e.g. add a comment like "could be reviewed by ...")
 - There are no blocking dependencies.
 Dependencies are expressed through simple referencing of the blocking issue (e.g. depends on #111), see details on [autolinked references and URLs](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls)

 ### Definition of Done